kubernetes/community/contributors/design-proposals/local-storage-overview.md

 ### Alice manages a Database which needs access to “durable” and fast scratch space

 1. Cluster administrator provisions machines with local SSDs and brings up the cluster
 2. When a new node instance starts up, an addon DaemonSet discovers local “secondary” partitions which are mounted at a well known location and creates Local PVs for them if one doesn’t exist already.
 The PVs will include a path to the secondary device mount points, and a new node annotation that ties the volume to a specific node.
-A StorageClass name that is prefixed with "local-" is required for the system to be able to differentiate between local and remote storage.
+A StorageClass is required and will have a new optional field `locality` for the system to be able to differentiate between local and remote storage.
 Labels may also be specified.
 The volume consumes the entire partition.

+    ```yaml
+    kind: StorageClass
+    apiVersion: storage.k8s.io/v1
+    metadata:
+      name: local-fast
+    provisioner: ""
+    locality: Node
+    ```
     ```yaml
     kind: PersistentVolume
     apiVersion: v1